 Arguably the coolest city in America, Austin is an inspiringly diverse mixture.
 One part small-town retro and another part Silicon Valley-lite, the Texan capital is tough to pin down; a picture-perfect common ground for 1960s hipsters, rodeo riders and internet entrepreneurs alike.
 It’s also a city on the up.
 Founded on the Colorado river back in 1839, Austin has been home to the University of Texas since 1883.
 From these collegial beginnings a socially-conscious, forward-thinking city has grown and judging from the recent population boom, people simply can’t get enough.

-And now Austin boasts its very own Formula 1 circuit on its south-eastern outskirts.
+And since 2012 Austin has also boasted its very own Formula 1 circuit on its south-eastern outskirts.
 The first-ever purpose-built Formula 1 facility in the US, the Circuit of The Americas is a 20-turn, anticlockwise, gradient-changing addition to the F1 calendar, with seating for up to 120,000 fans.

 Those in the main grandstand on the start-finish straight get, in true US style, the benefit of an in-seat food and beverage service; those in the stand at Turn 1, which sits atop a dramatic 133-foot elevation, enjoy a view all the way to downtown Austin; and those in the Stadium Section stands at Turns 15/16, next to the circuit’s facility-filled Grand Plaza, get to see the most up-close racing action.